 The certificate in virtual reality in education and training provides interested persons the opportunity to learn to use basic virtual reality software and to apply that knowledge in educational and training settings.
-Applicants to the certificate program must meet the same admission requirements as for the MAEd instructional technology program.
+Applicants to the certificate program must meet the same admission requirements as East Carolina University's Graduate School.